 - 2 tbsp Fresh Lime Juice

-- Cut the avocados in half and remove the stones.
+- Cut the large avocados in half and remove the stones.

-- Cover immediately until you are ready to serve.
+- Cover the guacamole and store it in the refrigerator until you are ready to serve.

-- Save the coriander stalks for another recipe.
+- Save coriander stalks for future use by freezing them.